jamesboi/proxy4EResource/README.md

 ### However, things did not go as we planned.
 * A lot of libraries had already adopted EZProxy, and this application did not have significant benefits over it.
 Few libraries were willing to move over.
 * The initial idea was to host the application server in the cloud, and a lot of libraries can share it.
-However, we did see resistant from content vendors as requests come from a single IP which was hard for them to charge the content usage; If we had one application per library, the maintenance/hosting cost would be too pricey; If we shipped the application and let libraries to host by themselves, we would face the same maintenance/support issues as EZproxy.
+However, we did see resistant from content vendors as requests come from a single IP which was hard for them to charge the content usage; If we had one application on one server per library, the maintenance/hosting cost would be too pricey; If we shipped the application and let libraries to host by themselves, we would face the same maintenance/support issues as EZproxy.
 * Since it was a difficult sell, it lost support and went sideways.
 * More and more libraries/universities are adopting Single-Sign-On, and the proxy approach became legacy.